Partial Thromboplastin Time (PTT) Blood Test

 The PTT test may be ordered when a person has unexplained bleeding or bruising, a blood clot or conditions such as liver disease which can effect the normal blood clotting process.
 People taking the anticoagulant Heparin to treat or prevent blood clots often use the PTT to monitor the effects of their dosage.
 This test is often ordered prior to having surgery to ensure a person does not suffer from a bleeding disorder.

 The PTT test is often ordered with a Prothrombin Time (PT) Test.
+Customers who need both tests can order our PT and PTT Blood Test package.
 Results from both of these tests can help a person's doctor to differentiate between types of bleeding disorders and determine which types of further testing may be necessary.

 Turnaround time for the PTT test is typically 1 business day.